widmogrod/mkunion/README.md

 ### V1.9.x
 - [x] Introduce schema helper functions like Get(schema, location), As[int](schema, default), Reduce[A](schema, init, func(schema, A) A) A
+- [x] Allow to have union with one element, this is useful for domain model that is not yet fully defined

 ### V1.10.x
 - [ ] Allow to change visitor name form Visit* to i.e Handle*